About

 At its core, this is about coming back into relationship—first with yourself, then with the people you care about, and, over time, with the larger world you’re part of.
 When men are more regulated, less armored, and feel genuinely authentic, their relationships tend to change.
 So does how they move through their lives.

-Ground is for men who are willing to slow the pace, show up consistently, and engage with care—for themselves and with others.
-The work is offered through individual sessions and small, facilitated groups, each held with the same emphasis on steadiness and respect.
+Ground is for men who are willing to slow the pace, show up consistently, and take responsibility for how they are in relationship—with themselves and with others.
+The work is offered through individual sessions and small, facilitated groups, each held with clear structure and care.
+This is not about quick insight or performance, but about building the capacity to stay present, engaged, and human over time.

 Contact us